Wolkabout/WolkConnect-C-SimpleLink-Wi-Fi-CC3200-LaunchPad/README.md

 * Next step is to flash to binary images into the devices SFLASH memory from the Uniflash.
 Add new files:
 	* /sys/mcuimg.bin URL:{SDK_ROOT}/example/application_bootloader/ccs/Release
-	* /sys/mcuimg1.bin URL:{PROJECT_ROOT}/WolkConnect-C-SimpleLink-Wi-Fi-CC3200-LaunchPad/Release/WolkConnect-C-SimpleLink-Wi-Fi-CC3200-LaunchPad.bin
+	* /sys/mcuimg1.bin URL:{PROJECT_ROOT}/WolkConnect-C-SimpleLink-Wi-Fi-CC3200-LaunchPad/WolkConnect-C-SimpleLink-Wi-Fi-CC3200-LaunchPad-Factory.bin
-	* /sys/config.txt which you should mannualy create as described below
+	* /sys/config.txt URL:{PROJECT_ROOT}/WolkConnect-C-SimpleLink-Wi-Fi-CC3200-LaunchPad/config.txt

+> If you make changes in this project you will find your new .bin file located here {PROJECT_ROOT}/WolkConnect-C-SimpleLink-Wi-Fi-CC3200-LaunchPad/Release/WolkConnect-C-SimpleLink-Wi-Fi-CC3200-LaunchPad.bin

 ### /sys/config.txt description